centiglobe/decentralized-ISO20022/README.md

 ## 5. Demo
 The following instructions describe how to run a demo of the system using a mock financial institution handler (mock bank system) and the default configuration.
-   1. Start the microservice and mock bank system by running `docker-compose -f docker-compose.demo.yml up --build`.
+   1. Start the communication service and mock bank system by running `docker-compose -f docker-compose.demo.yml up --build`.
    2. Send a post request to `http://localhost:8080/api/v1/pacs` containing a `pacs.008` message in the message body.
       An example request payload can be found in `examples/demo/docker-demo.xml`.
    3. If successful the response should contain a `pacs.002` message, otherwise an error message explaining what went wrong.

 ## 6. How To Use
-This section explains how to use the microservice.
+This section explains how to use the communication service.

 ### 6.1 Endpoints
-The microservice's internal and external APIs are RESTful and have the following URI structure.
+The communication service's internal and external APIs are RESTful and have the following URI structure.
 ```
 /api/v1/<BUSINESS-PROCESS>
 ```